wvangeit/Auctioneer/enchantrix/README-FIRST-ALPHA-BETA.txt

 . "/enchantrix bidbroker" may not work correctly, so it's been disabled for now .
 DE predictions for items above ilevel 55 are wrong.

 Enchantrix is undergoing a major re-write.
 The above issues won't be fixed until this re-write is complete.
+During this time, we'll still incorporate Enchantrix into our Auctioneer pack, as we feel the Barker is a very useful function.
+However, do not read the release status of the auctioneer pack (Beta, Gamma) as the status of enchantrix.
+Due to build system limitation, we can't easily mark this out for our users.
+We humbly apologise for any inconvenience caused.

 No doubt there are more known and recorded elsewhere, others known and not recorded, those not known, heisenbugs and others.